balena-io/balena-cli/docs/balena-cli.md

 * The `HTTPS_PROXY` and/or `HTTP_PROXY` environment variables, in the same URL format as
   `BALENARC_PROXY`.

-### Proxy setup for balena ssh
+### Proxy setup for balena device ssh

-In order to work behind a proxy server, the `balena ssh` command requires the [`proxytunnel`](http://proxytunnel.sourceforge.net/) package (command-line tool) to be installed.
+In order to work behind a proxy server, the `balena device ssh` command requires the [`proxytunnel`](http://proxytunnel.sourceforge.net/) package (command-line tool) to be installed.
 `proxytunnel` is available for Linux distributions like Ubuntu/Debian (`apt install proxytunnel`), and for macOS through [Homebrew](https://brew.sh/).
 Windows support is limited to the [Windows